Redshift vs BigQuery: The 2026 Enterprise Decision Guide

 That maps directly to consulting scope:

-• If you choose Redshift, your partner needs strong AWS delivery skills.
-Think Glue, IAM, VPC design, Kinesis Firehose integration, workload tuning, and operational runbooks.
+• If you choose Redshift, your partner needs strong AWS delivery skills - Glue, IAM, VPC design, streaming ingestion or Kinesis Firehose integration, workload tuning, and operational runbooks.

-• If you choose BigQuery, your partner needs strong GCP analytics skills.
-Think slot management, cost controls, streaming design, and governance for self-service usage.
+• If you choose BigQuery, your partner needs strong GCP analytics skills - slot management, cost controls, streaming design, and governance for self-service usage.

 • If you plan real-time analytics, BigQuery is cleaner out of the gate.